turingschool/curriculum/source/topics/fundamental_security.markdown

 * Maybe you allow user comments on a blog, and they can just embed `<script>` tags right in the text.
 * Maybe you allow user reviews, then they embed the tags there
-* Maybe they exploit one of the other weaknesses in order to edit the content you think is "safe" -- created by a user
+* Maybe they exploit one of the other weaknesses in order to edit the content you think is "safe" (created by an trusted user, like an admin)

 ### Preventing the Attack